gregfoletta/Articles/content/post/2022-06-22-geospatial-data-analysis/index.markdown

 ```
 The next step was to get geospatial data for these suburbs.
 Thankfully the Australian government has [shapefile data](https://data.gov.au/dataset/ds-dga-af33dd8c-0534-4e18-9245-fc64440f742e/distribution/dist-dga-4d6ec8bb-1039-4fef-aa58-6a14438f29b1/details?q=) available for suburbs and locality within Victoria.

+We can render the full context of this geospatial data:

 ```r
 vic_localities <- read_sf('data/VIC_LOC_POLYGON_shp GDA2020/vic_localities.shp')